WHL99/currency-converter/README.md

 # currency-converter
-Created with CodeSandbox <br/>
-Built with TypeScript and React
+Built with TypeScript and React, created with CodeSandbox